 This course introduces the basic principles, approaches, and materials in the teaching of dance at different levels and settings, ranging from K–12 and private studio to higher education.
 Both English and Mandarin Chinese will be used in the instruction.

 This studio course introduces the basic elements of choreography and the different choreographic devices.
 Students will use the devices to compose their own works.
 Emphasis is on classical Chinese dance.
 Both English and Chinese will be used in the instruction.
-Prerequisite: DAN101R, DAN102R, DAN103R, DAN104R and their repeats; or by instructor consent.
+Prerequisite: 6 credits of DAN101R, 3 credits of DAN102R, 2 credits of DAN103R, and 2 credits of DAN104R; or by instructor consent.

 This is a continuation of DAN221R and further develops students’ overall performance and rehearsal skills.
-Prerequisite: 2 credits of DAN221R; or by instructor consent.
-(This course must be repeated once with credits awarded.)
+Prerequisite: 2 credits of DAN221R or by instructor consent.

 This course introduces the basic principles and techniques of lighting design for theater, dance, and other performance or presentational events.
 It covers the theories and application of how vision is affected by light, color, texture, and form.
 Course activities include lectures, interviews, and hands-on projects.

 This course explores the fundamentals of set design for theater.
 The course covers the design of floor plans, scenery, stage lighting, sound, and construction management.
 Students will apply the technical skills discussed in lectures to hands-on projects.

 A series of weekly discussion/seminar sessions, this course familiarizes students with the latest policies in the state of New York regarding education and physical education.
 There is an emphasis on the commonality between Chinese dance and physical education.

 This is a survey of the development of the major dance traditions of the East and the West.
 It examines the origins of the dance traditions and major milestones while reflecting on the philosophical and aesthetic underpinnings of the different dance forms.